Hellenic data protection authority publishes new cookie guidelines

 *the possibility to decline cookies can no longer be placed ‘one-click-away,’ e.g. in cookie settings.

 **except technically necessary cookies (not Google Analytics here).

 *** It’s not enough to refer to Doubleclick as a data processor and the owner of Doubleclick, the more well-known Google.

 The Danish DPA has not given any grace period and expects websites to comply with the new requirements.

 Cookie compliance made easy

-Look no more.
-Cookie Information offers a leading European Consent Management Platform where you can comply with the ePrivacy Directive (the ‘cookie law’), the GDPR and the requirements by your national Data Protection Authority.
+Look no further.
+Cookie Information offers a leading European Consent Management Platform where you can comply with the ePrivacy Directive (the ‘cookie law’), the GDPR, and the requirements of your national Data Protection Authority.

 Read more about our Consent Solution (for cookies) here